2.7 Radiation Exposure, Dose, and Distance

 Key Takeaways

-• Dose equals dose rate times time when rate is constant and units are consistent.
+• Dose equals dose rate times time when the rate is constant and units are consistent.

 Time, Distance, Shielding, and Units

-The ASP11 blueprint includes radiation exposure in Mathematical Calculations.
-Radiation math on a safety exam is usually practical.
-It asks how exposure changes with time, distance, shielding, or dose rate.
-The safety goal is to recognize and control exposure, not to perform advanced physics derivations.
+The ASP11 blueprint includes radiation exposure in Domain 1.
+Radiation math on a safety exam is practical: it asks how exposure changes with time, distance, shielding, or dose rate.
+The three protective principles are time, distance, and shielding -- minimize time near the source, maximize distance, and interpose appropriate shielding.

-If the dose rate is constant, dose equals dose rate times time.
-If a worker is exposed to 2 millirem per hour for 3 hours, the dose is 6 millirem.
-This simple relationship fails only when the rate changes, units are inconsistent, or the question includes shielding or distance changes that must be applied first.
+If the dose rate is constant, dose = dose rate x time.
+A worker exposed to 2 millirem per hour (mrem/hr) for 3 hours receives 6 mrem.
+This simple relationship fails only when the rate changes, units are inconsistent, or the question includes a distance or shielding change that must be applied first.
+The reverse form, time = dose limit / rate, answers how long a worker may stay: at 5 mrem/hr, a 30 mrem administrative limit allows 6 hours.

 Radiation calculationRelationshipWatch for